 Although this was successful in helping the war efforts, taxes proved to be wildly unpopular with people, mainly because they were not divided equally between all the states.
 Thus, taxes were deemed unconstitutional and repealed in 1872.

-Another Revenue Act was introduced in 1894, this time with a 2% tax on incomes.
-However, the law was still unclear for many, and people did not understand why the government should take money from citizens’ personal incomes.
+Another Revenue Act was introduced in 1894, this time with a 2% tax on income.
+However, the law was still unclear for many, and people did not understand why the government should take money from citizens' personal income.

-In 1913 the sixteenth amendment to the Constitution allowed Congress to tax all personal incomes without regard to the apportionment required.
+In 1913, the sixteenth amendment to the Constitution allowed Congress to tax all personal income without regard to the apportionment required.
 This was the basis for the current tax system in place.

-The tax system has had some changes over the years, mainly regarding the top tax rates which have varied a lot, being especially high during the two World Wars and the Great Depression to fund efforts to bring the country back to economic prosperity.
+The tax system has had some changes over the years, mainly regarding the top tax rates which have varied a lot.
+It was especially high during the two World Wars and the Great Depression in order to fund efforts to bring the country back to economic prosperity.

 Nowadays, people with lower incomes don't pay taxes and receive benefits from the government.
 Those on the upper income bracket pay less tax today than ever before, even though they earn more money.

 April 15 at midnight is the last day for people to declare all of their income from the previous fiscal or financial year.
 People who fail to file their taxes before this deadline can incur big fines.

 Taxes can be filed on paper or electronically.
 Although, for efficiency purposes, the government encourages people to use the online forms to do it.

 People who file their taxes in the US but live in other countries or Puerto Rico have an extended deadline for declaring their income tax, which is usually until June 15.